oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/06-awr-compare/awr-compare.md

 11. It will take a few seconds; then you will see the performance charts and the transactions-per-minute (tpm).
 The load run usually takes 2-3 minutes to complete.
     ![see the performance charts and the transactions-per-minute](./images/awr-compare-transact-viewer.png " ")

 12. Exit HammerDB.
+Close the second terminal.

-13. Create another AWR snapshot.
+13. Switch back to the original terminal.
+SQL*Plus is still running.
+Create another AWR snapshot.
 Take note of the snapshot ID (e.g., 131).
 You need it later on.

     ```
     <copy>